Free Grocery Guide

 These days, I do occasionally make a batch of gluten-free, dairy-free Chex Mix, but it's a bit more processed and less health-oriented than the recipes I typically like to share on here, or eat regularly myself.
 Regardless, throughout the holiday season, I get hit with these cravings and scent memories of Chex Mix that are freight-train sized.
 The last time it hit, it set my own recipe developing wheels a-turning.

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-If you choose to purchase a product using one of these links, it will support my work at no additional cost to you.
+Purchasing a product using one of these links will support my work at no additional cost to you.
+Please know that I only recommend products I use, believe to be helpful to my readers, and wholeheartedly stand by.

-Turning My Love of Chex Mix into Something Thyroid-healthy
+Turning My Love of Chex Mix into Something Thyroid-Healthy

 How could I bring that taste and aroma from the past into my current life as a Thyroid Thriver?
 I had a spark of inspiration: What if I could use the "sauce" that goes on Chex Mix, and put it on something else...?
 Like most of my recipe development, it started with what I had on hand: Delicata Squash.